 Women to Watch Year in Review

-Get On Board: The Get on Board program, held in partnership with UNCW’s QENO, prepares women for joining boards of directors.
-Our most recent training session, held via Zoom, took place in October.
+GET ON BOARD: The Get on Board program, held in partnership with UNCW’s QENO, prepares women for joining boards of directors.
+Live trainings took place this year virtually.
 Women who go through the training are eligible to connect with local organizations through our website WILMAsGetOnBoard.com.

-Mentoring: We matched up thirty women with mentors at the beginning of the year for the yearlong mentoring program in which participants work one-on-one with each other once a month on leadership goals.
+MENTORING: We matched up twenty-five women with mentors this fall for the yearlong mentoring program in which participants work one-on-one with each other once a month on leadership goals.

-– Vicky Janowski, WILMA editor, and Maggi Apel, events director, Co-directors of the Women to Watch Leadership Initiative W2W@WILMAmag.com
+– Vicky Janowski and Maggi Apel, Co-directors of the Women to Watch Leadership Initiative W2W@WILMAmag.com